 7. Finally, the stack becomes empty.
 This is as shown below.

 As the names suggest the Top operation in stack returns the topmost element in the stack.
 Similarly, the Search operation enables searching through the data structure.

 Applications of Stack in Data Structure

-- Stack is the most convenient data structure to reverse a string.
-This is facilitated by the LIFO (Last-In-First-Out) nature of stack.
+- The stack is the most convenient data structure to reverse a string.
+This is facilitated by the LIFO (Last-In-First-Out) nature of the stack.

-- Stack is a very effective data structure for parsing operations
+- The stack is a very effective data structure for parsing operations.

 - It proves very efficient when it comes to performing backtracking.

-Stack though a simple data structure is a very powerful tool to store and manage data in the required manner.
-It can be considered as a path with the entrance which only facilitates both insertion and removal operation.
+Stack though a simple data structure is a powerful tool to store and manage data in the required manner.
+It can be considered a path with the entrance, which facilitates both insertion and removal operation.
 Because of this nature of stack, the insertion and deletion operations are LIFO based.